mindfiredigital/MobileQuickLaunchKit-iOS/README.md

 ```

-## 5. Configuring App BaseURL and Settings Link
+## 5. Configuring App BaseURL and Settings Links

-Default baseURL is "http://localhost:3001/api/v1/" being used by the package.
-You can change this to your base URL at the time you initialize your app.
+The default baseURL is "http://localhost:3001/api/v1/"  and the Settings Links is "https://www.google.co.in/" being used by the package.
+You can change this to your URLs when you initialize your app by calling the setConfigValues function as given below and adding a config JSON file in the app.
 For example:
 ```
     import SwiftUI
     import MobileQuickLaunchKit